-While we will not publish book reviews, we do encourage review essays—which should discuss 3-5 recent books on a shared topic or theme (or place) and run from 2,500 to 4,000 words.
+While we do not publish single book reviews, we do encourage review essays—which should discuss 3-5 recent books on a shared topic or theme (or place) and run from 2,500 to 4,000 words.
 These essays will be reviewed in house.
 We also are interested in publishing original (unpublished) artwork on the topic of cities.
 Send an initial inquiry to the journal editor with the images you would like to publish.
 Final images will have to be sent as high-resolution files.

 Executive Editor: Benjamin Fraser, The College of Charleston